-Gross written premiums decreased to £9,613,240 (2019: £10,149,656) representing a decrease of 5.3% on the previous year.
-This decrease can be attributed to the loss of the Irish business in preparation for Brexit and an increased number of lapses following the Covid-19 pandemic.
+Gross written premiums decreased to £9,603,898 (2020: £9,613,240) representing a decrease of 0.1% on the previous year.
+This decrease can be attributed to the cessation of the remaining Irish business in preparation for Brexit and an increased number of lapses following the Covid-19 pandemic.